Baccalaureate Programs, Undergraduate Curriculum Policy

 d.
 Free Electives

-1. Free electives are courses chosen solely by the student with no curricular restrictions.
+i.
+Free elective means a course chosen solely by the student with no curricular restrictions.

 a.
 Definitions

 i.
 “Major units” include all units earned in major (core), concentration, and support.
-The number of “major units” equals the total number of units earned less GE and free elective units.
+Conversely, “major units” are the total number of units earned minus GE and free electives.

 b.
 Unit requirements